Exam SC-500 Study Guide: Cloud and AI Security Engineer Associate

 For this exam, you should have practical experience administering Azure and hybrid environments, including compute, network, and storage.
 You also need strong familiarity with Microsoft Entra ID and familiarity with Microsoft 365 administration.

 The passing score is 700 out of 1000.
-The exam duration is 120 minutes and is available in English and Japanese.
-If the exam is not available in your preferred language, you can request an additional 30 minutes to complete it.
-At the time of writing, the Practice Assessment for this exam is not yet available.
-Microsoft notes that Practice Assessments are usually available within eight weeks after an exam is out of beta and generally available.
+The exam duration is 120 minutes.
+Exam SC-500 is now generally available, having completed its beta period.
+At the time of writing, the Practice Assessment for this exam is not yet available; Microsoft notes that Practice Assessments are usually published within eight weeks after an exam becomes generally available, so it should appear soon.

 Microsoft CISO advice: Securing AI with full-stack red teaming, and that’s why the SC-500 exam is full-stack.